 Why haven’t I heard of CBD until now?

 If you are wondering why you are just now hearing of cannabidiol, it is because research and use have been highly restricted until recently.
-Since the 1970s, the government treated any plant from the cannabis family as a controlled substance.
-Marijuana and hemp are both plants in the cannabis family.
-But, hemp and cannabidiol do not have any psychoactive effects.
-Because it comes from the cannabis family of plants, a stigma was unfairly associated with it.
+Since the 1970s, the government treated hemp as a controlled substance and an illegal plant.
 This made research into the chemical significantly restricted for decades.

 *We will discuss where CBD comes from and its legal status later in the article.